damianhakert/damianhakert.github.io/source/posts/2016-10-19-gitlab-ux-update.html.md

 twitter_image: '/images/tweets/gitlab-ux-update.png'
 ---

 The UX Team at GitLab has been hard at work, and I'm delighted to share a sneak peek of some of their designs.
-While more details will be shared when the features ship, hopefully this quick update will help you get excited for what is in the works.
+While more details will be shared when the various features ship, hopefully this quick update will help you get excited for what is in the works.
+The designs below share some of what the UX Team is currently focused on, with a mix of features for both 8.13 and future releases.

 <!-- more -->